Tesla Full Self-Driving in Europe: Netherlands, Lithuania and Rollout Tracker (2026)

 This is where the FSD story connects directly to PlaidInvoices.

 FSD does not manage your charging invoices.
 Tesla does not turn your road trip into an accountant-ready report.
-If you drive from the Netherlands into Germany, Belgium, France or Denmark for work, you still need the charging records afterward.
+If you drive from the Netherlands into Germany or Belgium, or from Lithuania into Poland or Latvia for work, you still need the charging records afterward.

 With PlaidInvoices, you can: